Master of Education in School Leadership

 - Official transcript from the baccalaureate degree-granting institution with a GPA of 3.0 OR an official transcript from the master's degree granting institution with a GPA of a 3.5 or higher.
 If an applicant does not meet the minimum GPA expectations, official GRE scores must be submitted that meet the requirements.
 See table below.

-- Copy of Teacher Service Record from your school district's Human Resource Department with 2 years of creditable teaching experience preferred; however, we will consider applicants with 1 year of creditable teaching experience.
+- Copy of Teacher Service Record from your school district's Human Resource Department with 2 years of creditable teaching experience preferred; however, we will consider applicants with 1 year of certified teaching experience.
 Applicant must be working at a Texas Education Agency accredited school.

 - Copy of valid Teacher Certificate